jainasanghvi71/ai-azure-translator/README.md

 **Quick Start:**

 1. Create an Azure Translator resource in Azure Portal.
-2. Set your API key, add it to python file.
+2. Set your API key, add it to jupiter python file.
 3. Run the file.

+**English Input String : en**
+Hello Alians!!

+**Translated Output String : cs,es,de**
+Source input text : [{'text': 'Hello Alians!!'}] Detected languages of the input text: en with score: 0.95.
+Text was translated to: 'cs' and the result is: 'Ahoj Aliáni!!'.
+Text was translated to: 'es' and the result is: '¡Hola Alians!'.
+Text was translated to: 'de' and the result is: 'Hallo Alians!!'.